MicrosoftDocs/minecraft-creator/creator/Commands/commands/reload.md

 description: Description and usage of the reload command
 ---
 # `/reload` Command
-Reloads functions and script files from all behavior packs, as well as provides a more comprehensive "reload the entirety of the world" option (/reload all).
+Reloads all function and script files from all behavior packs.

 <table>
   <tr>